Resolution Copper: Overview

 Resolution Copper estimates the $64 billion mining project would run over 60 years and produce 25% of projected future US copper demand for several decades.

 Investment

 Through 2012 Resolution Copper had invested almost a billion dollars in the Superior project, and planned a $6 billion investment to develop the mine, if the Federal land exchange is approved.
 Pending approval, the project budget was cut from about $200 million in 2012 to $50 million in 2013.
 By early 2023, more than $2 billion had been spent on exploratory work and preparation for the project.

-Resolution Copper also owns the mineral rights acquired from ASARCO to the Superior East deposit which is another deep-seated porphyry deposit within a mile to the east.
+Resolution Copper also owns the mineral rights acquired from ASARCO to the Superior East deposit which is another deep-seated Porphyry copper deposit within a mile to the east.

-Mining method

-The company plans to use block caving which creates subsidence.
-In an undated report, the company splits subsidence into three categories collectively called "surface impact zones".
-These are intact zone, fracture zone and cave zone.
-The cave zone would be 1 miles long and over 850 feet deep.

-The company has been exploring solutions for the 1.599 billion tonnes or 19.9 billion cubic feet tailings which will be produced.
-One possibility is using existing mined out open pits as tailing deposits, a brownfield known as the Pinto Valley mine in Gila County, Arizona or a greenfield site on 12 sections of land on the far northern end of what's known as Superstition Vistas.